-Bit by bit the late summer showed signs of change, one at a time, each one adding its two-cent’s worth until one day we looked up in surprise and it was fall.
-I never understood how it seemed to sneak right by us like that and I often wondered if autumn arrived in the middle of the night, afraid to compete with summer’s glory at mid-day.
-Maybe fall didn’t want us to see it turning our beautiful flowers brown, or causing all of the leaves to fall off of the maple trees or stealing our daylight hours away from us a minute or two at a time.
+Bit by bit, the late summer showed signs of change, one at a time, each one adding its two-cent’s worth, until one day, we looked up in surprise, and it was fall.
+I never understood how it seemed to sneak right by us like that, and I often wondered if autumn arrived in the middle of the night, afraid to compete with summer’s glory at mid-day.
+Maybe autumn didn’t want us to see it turning our beautiful flowers brown, or causing all of the leaves to fall off of the maple trees, or stealing our daylight hours away from us a minute or two at a time.

 Some of my friends were glad that fall had arrived, and said that the summer was too hot, and they looked forward to the cooler weather.
 They couldn’t wait for Hallowe’en, and the first snowfall, and skating, and hockey, and making snow angels.

 Instead, I was sad to see the summer fade, and then vanish completely, greens turning to oranges, then browns, carefree days of playing in the sun changing to days and nights bundled up in coats and mittens, shivering at the end of the lane, waiting for the school bus to arrive, in the dark, cold early mornings.

 Seeing summer depart was like watching a jolly friend leaving through the front door, packing up its bright colours, and its warm sunshine, in a big sack, and heading up the Third Line, without a backwards glance.
 “Wait for me!”, I’d think to myself, as I watched it head up the road.
 It would be three long seasons before it returned, and my heart would be heavy as I longed for its arrival, back to our yard once again.